Open Education: Open Education Week

 Panelists include: Dr. Clifford Shaffer, Professor of Computer Science, Virginia Tech, Dr. Benjamin Jantzen, Asst.
 Professor Philosophy, Virginia Tech, and Dr. Bruce Mahin, Professor of Composition and Music Theory, Radford University

 Open Education is a learning, creating, and sharing-centered international movement focusing on open educational practices.
-Open educational practices encompass adopting, adapting, and authoring educational resources freely and openly so that others may use, customize, and share them, development of open courses, and design of renewable "non-disposable" assignments where students are co-learners and co-creators.
+Open educational practices encompass adopting, adapting, and authoring educational resources freely and openly so that others may use, customize, and share them.
+Open education also includes development of open courses, and design of renewable "non-disposable" assignments in which students are co-learners and co-creators.
 Open education aims to engage faculty in real-world active learning strategies, reduce access barriers to education for students, and promote creation and sharing of public goods.
 Open Education also includes freely available and openly licensed open educational resources, also known as OER.

 OER are freely and publicly available teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license [such as a Creative Commons license] that permits their free use and re-purposing by others.
 Open educational resources include full courses, course materials, modules, textbooks, streaming videos, tests, software, and any other tools, materials, or techniques used to support access to knowledge. - Adapted from the Hewlett Foundation